Incryve/201027_30sites/projects/90sites/site02_rockpaperscissorslizardspock/README.md

 <p> 1.
 Template literals: It help me when I needed to pass a variable as a string at the displayresults(). <br>
 It presents with a different syntax than the normal strings as it uses a `` instead of the normal ''. <br>
 2. Foreach and arrow function: as I wanted to select all the buttons, I used querySelectorAll wich returns an array. <br>
 So to iterate through it, I used the foreach method.
-That way I could access each button and their ids.
+That way I could access each button and their ids. <br>
 3. I also learned about arrow functions and tried it for the first time.
 I'll try to practice them a little more. </p>